fenago/ruby-programming/lab_guides/Lab_9.md

 -   Using relational databases

 So far we’ve taken a look at a number of technologies and how to use them with Ruby.
-This chapter will introduce key database tools available with, and for, Ruby.
+This lab will introduce key database tools available with, and for, Ruby.
 We’ll take a broad view of what it means for something to be a database.
 Our working definition will be that a database is a storage unit external to your program where data can be